 Image: Thea Lovstad for Matteau

-Whether it appears as excess facial hair or dark coarse body hair, hirsutism for women is something they want to be rid of.
+Whether this condition appears as excess facial hair or dark coarse body hair, hirsutism for women is something they want to be rid of.

 I know this personally.

-If you struggle with this condition you’ve probably tried all the standard methods of treatment for hirsutism - waxing, epilators, hair removal cream, electric razors, standard razors - and nothing has helped.
+If you struggle with hirsutism you’ve probably tried all the standard methods of treatment - waxing, epilators, hair removal cream, electric razors, standard razors - and nothing has helped.

-But a couple of years ago I discovered a solution I never imagined would be so successful: home laser hair removal.
+But then a couple of years ago I discovered just how successful laser hair removal at home can be.

-Keep reading to find out more about hirsutism (or hirsuitism, as it’s sometimes spelled) and the best home laser hair removal devices available today, including the one that changed things so dramatically for me.
+Keep reading to find out more about hirsutism and the best home laser hair removal devices available today.

-percent of women, and is caused by an increase in hormones called androgens, including testosterone and androstenedione.
+It's caused by an increase in hormones called androgens, which include testosterone and androstenedione.

 One of the major differences between hirsutism and typical hair growth is the texture of hair.
-When caused by hirsutism the hair is generally coarse and dark and difficult to manage.
+When women experience hirsutism their body hair is generally coarse, dark and difficult to manage.

 Image: Justine Aranha

-However, there are some other less-common causes including hypothyroidism and androgen-secreting tumour.
+There are also some less-common causes including hypothyroidism and androgen-secreting tumour.

 There is also a version called familial hirsutism which refers to excess body hair due to genetics often occurring in women of Mediterranean, Middle East or Indian descent.
 This is perfectly normal and is not associated with any underlying medical condition.